Undergraduate Courses

 Applicants based on the island of Ireland must attend in person, international applicants can attend over Zoom.

-Choosing Your Monologue
+Choosing Your Speeches

 Auditions outside Ireland